Layr-Labs/eigenlayer-docs/blog/2024-02-16-eigenda-goerli.md

 - Additional Support: If you are still encountering issues with opting-in into EigenDA, please share via the [EigenLayer Discord](https://discord.gg/eigenlayer) #support-operators channel.

 ### Monitoring [Feb 16, 2024 - 15:30 PT]

-- **Actions:** We identified the root cause that resulted in this incident with the Churner service.
-We have successfully deployed the fixes, and are continuing to monitor the service.
-We don’t expect operators to face any further issues related to opting-in of EigenDA, and can resume normal operations on Goerli testnet.
+- **Actions:** We identified the root cause that resulted in an incident with the Churner service.
+We have deployed fixes and continue to monitor the service.
+We do not expect operators to face any further issues related to opting-in of EigenDA, and can resume normal operations on Goerli testnet.

 - **Additional Support:** If you (EigenLayer operators) are still encountering issues with the EigenDA opt-in functionality, please raise your issue via the [EigenLayer Discord](https://discord.gg/eigenlayer) #support-operators channel.